Those Who Survived The Boss From Hell

 When the Boss From Hell emerged from his lair, usually about 9:45 with instructions, he would find her with a file open and her fingers on the keyboard.

 It was not until 10 am that the BFH requested particular documents.
-To 'save paper' required to view them on the screen of her computer.
+To 'save paper' he would view them on the screen of her computer.

-Miss Kings brought up the documents she had done a week ago, he went over it, word by word, demanding various changed which kept her focused until 10:34.
+Miss Kings brought up the documents she had done a week ago.
+He went each one word by word, demanding various changes.
+This went on until 10:43

-He got up and she printed the documents and brought them to his desk.
-She then went to the bathroom from 10:36 until 10:52.
+When he got up, she printed the documents and brought them to his desk at 10:53.
+She then went to the bathroom from 10:54 until 11:20.

-She returned to her desk to begin another document and worked from 10:53 until 11:10 then went outside to smoke a cigarette.
+She returned to her desk to begin another document and worked from 11:30 until 12:00.

-She flushed her BFH, the office, and everything in that part of town down the toilet.
+As she came through the gate she flushed the BFH, the office, and everything in that part of town down the toilet.

 Considering that she was paid for 8 hours and considering that she worked less than four a day, it was not much stress.